Fresno Grizzlies Game Notes vs Inland Empire

 BAYLOR WINS PLAYER OF THE WEEK: Fresno Grizzlies infielder Jamari Baylor was tabbed by Minor League Baseball as the California League Player of the Week for June 5-11.
 Baylor's impressive week versus Lake Elsinore guided the Grizzlies to a series win over the Storm.
 In six games last week, Baylor went 8-for-14 (.571) with three homers, one double, 12 RBI, six runs, six walks and three stolen bases.
 Baylor also finished the series with a 1.286 slugging percentage and 1.953 OPS.
 The Richmond, Virginia native's three longballs all came in crucial situations during the series.
 In his first Fresno at-bat, Baylor crushed a pinch-hit wallop to right field.
 He would later draw a walk, driving in the go-ahead run.
 Baylor's second homer came on Friday, another game-tying two-run homer in the seventh.
 Finally, Baylor smashed a three-run shot in the first inning on Sunday's series finale.
 Baylor joined the Rockies organization just over a month ago after being traded from the Phillies, who initially drafted him.
 Baylor gives the 2023 Grizzlies their sixth California League award this season (RHP Connor Staine, INF Ryan Ritter, twice and RHP Blake Adams, twice).
 Last year, Fresno won 14 California League honors (Weekly and Monthly), a franchise record.

 RITTER THE HITTER: Grizzlies INF Ryan Ritter sits among the Top 10 of the California League Hitting Leaderboard in six categories.
-Ritter ranks tied for first in homers (14), second in total bases (105), second in RBI (41), second in extra-base hits (25), third in slugging percentage (.541) and fourth in OPS (.913).
+Ritter ranks tied for first in homers (14), second in extra-base hits (25), tied for second in total bases (105), tied for second in RBI (41), third in slugging percentage (.541) and fourth in OPS (.913).

 ROCKING AND ROLLING WITH RAMIRES: Grizzlies lefty Felix Ramires has been a bright spot in the bullpen this season.
 Ramires has appeared in 19 games, going 1-0 with six holds and a 0.67 ERA.
 In 27.0 innings, Ramires has allowed two runs (both earned) on 15 hits and nine walks while striking out 31.
 Ramires has not permitted a run in his last 10 appearances (16.1 IP, 8 H, 4 BB, 14 K).
 Lefties are 1-for-31 (.032; infield single) with 15 punchouts against Ramires this season.
 Ramires has not allowed a run over his 10 home outings as well (14.0 IP, 7 H, 5 BB, 14 K).
 The sidearmer is in his sixth professional season after signing with the Rockies as an international free agent in 2017 out of the Dominican Republic.